 Financial Readiness

 Buying a SaaS business requires financial resources.
 It’s essential to create a detailed budget and explore various financing options.
-This involves assessing your current financial standing, estimating the purchase price, and planning for ongoing operational expenses.
+Financial readiness involves assessing your current financial standing, estimating the SaaS purchase price, and planning for ongoing operational expenses.
+To align financing strategies with shareholder value, consider how each funding mix impacts equity value and cost of capital.
+Evaluate the trade-offs between financial leverage and required return to make more informed decisions.
+Understanding these dynamics will help balance affordability with long-term growth potential.

 In a base-case scenario, you might balance equity, seller financing, and moderate bank debt.
 A stretch-case scenario could maximize bank loans and minimize upfront equity.
 By exploring financing options such as bank loans, investor funding, or seller financing, you can secure the necessary capital while understanding the associated risks and returns.